 Observing: Your observing sessions will be supervised by Paul Kerry or Stuart Littlefair and must be completed in a specified period: Wed 26 September - Friday, 9 November 2018 (weeks 1-7), although please note that observing is not possible over weekends and there may be short periods when either myself or Paul Kerry is unavailable.

 Sign-up sheets will be posted on the Astronomy Noticeboard outside the Astronomy Lab (E36).
-Paul Kerry will contact you in advance if observing will be carried out; please read the full instructions on how observing works.
+Paul Kerry or myself will contact you in advance if observing will be carried out; please read the full instructions on how observing works.
 Although you should be able to complete all your observations in a single session, to allow for the vagaries of British weather we expect you to sign up for at least two evenings per week until you have successfully completed your observing.
 If you cannot do this, you must discuss the problem with me or Paul Kerry before the start of the designated observing period, or as soon as the problem (e.g. illness) becomes apparent.
 Note that reading week is not a holiday.
 We expect you to sign up during reading week as usual.

 We strongly advise signing up for observing as soon as possible: students who fail this module tend to be those who leave signing up until the last minute and then suffer from poor weather at the end of the observing period.
 This is no excuse, as there are usually clear periods at the start of the observing period which no students sign up for.
 Only if the entire period is unusable, or if you have genuinely serious reasons as to why you could not do the observations (which in most cases must be supported by documentary evidence), will this component not count towards the final mark.